Mir Chakar Rind: History

-Mir Chakar then settled in Satghara, Okara and gained power and respect in the area.
+Mir Chakar then settled in Satghara, Punjab and gained power and respect in the area.
 Sher Shah Suri sent a message to Mir Chakar to unite with him and consolidate his gains.
 Mir Chakar appreciated the offer but refused to help Sher Shah Suri.
-Under the command of his son, Mir Shahdad Khan, his forces instead joined the Mughal army of Emperor Humayun in 1555 after a long exile in Persia.
-Emperor Humayun came back, recaptured Delhi, and ousted the Suri dynasty in 1556.
+Under the command of his son, Mir Shahdad Khan, his forces instead joined the Mughal army of Humayun after a long exile in Persia.
+Humayun came back, recaptured Delhi, and ousted the Suri dynasty in 1556.
 As a reward, Emperor Humayun conferred a vast Jagir (lands), including horses and slaves, to Mir Chakar.
 He ruled this territory until he died in 1565.
 People who accompanied Mir Chakar to Satghara after leaving Balochistan constructed a tomb for his body.
 Meer Chakar Rind is considered a Baloch hero.